Strategy #2: Create a Vision & Your Heroic Code

 Note.
 You can choose the age you want for your vision.
 If sixteen or eighteen are better target ages, then use them.
 This is your vision, so it’s your choice.
 Do what works for you.

 This is a journey, so persevering and “learning the way” are key.
-Creating a clear and compelling vision is the critical starting point and will continue to guide you on the journey, but tracking your progress and learning as you go is essential.
+Creating a clear and compelling vision is no exception.
+Once started, your vision will guide you and evolve with experience.
+As with most things on the journey, tracking your progress and learning as you go is essential.

 This is a matter of being curious about the experience and what to do next.
 It is not a matter of judging yourself.
 There is a simple set of three questions you can ask yourself that will keep you in the role of author and give you a lot of influence over your experience.

-- What have I learned (about myself, about others, about life, etc.)?
+2. What have I learned (about myself, about others, about life, about barriers and pitfalls encountered, etc.)?

 Barriers to Starting